 How to Utilise Social Media: A Guide for Actors and Creatives

 The performing arts industry is changing.
 More and more casting directors, directors, agents and theatres use social media as a vehicle for their latest project, and I’m not just talking about student films and profit shares.
-Major castings are regularly opened up to the twittersphere; at the time of writing this, a quick search on Twitter found recent casting calls from Kahleen Crawford (‘I, Daniel Blake’, ‘The Miniaturist’), Jina Jay (‘Bird Box’, ‘Rogue One: A Star Wars Story’) and Des Hamilton (‘This Is England’, ‘Bronson’).
+Major castings are regularly broadcast on social media: at the time of writing this, a quick search found recent casting calls from Kahleen Crawford (‘I, Daniel Blake’, ‘The Miniaturist’), Jina Jay (‘Bird Box’, ‘Rogue One: A Star Wars Story’) and Des Hamilton (‘This Is England’, ‘Bronson’).
 It’s never been more important for actors to have an online presence and if utilised correctly, social media can be an incredibly powerful tool.
 But where to start?

 Which Social Media Platforms to Use

-Instagram is a visual platform.
-People follow accounts that post images and videos that they’re interested in.
-Instagram is perfect for keeping your followers up to date with what you’re working on: a backstage photo of the cast or a behind the scenes snap on set for example.
-It’s also one more place to stay up to date with industry goings-on.
-Follow your favourite theatre festival, headshot photographer, actor, casting director…you get the idea!
+Instagram has over 3 billion users and is a highly visual platform.
+Content includes images and videos, known as reels.
+Instagram is perfect for keeping your followers up to date with what you’re working on: a backstage photo of the cast or a behind-the-scenes snap on set, for example.
+It’s also a place to stay up to date on industry goings-on.
+Follow your favourite theatre festival, headshot photographer, actor, casting director, etc. Casting directors frequently share casting calls on Instagram.

 TikTok